Everything About Subclinical Hyperthyroidism Causes, Treatment, Diagnosis

 The thyroid gland (an endocrine gland located at the base of the neck, and small in size) secretes T4 (thyroxine) and T3 hormones.
 T4 is considered a chief hormone, which is controlled by the levels of TSH (produced by the pituitary gland) production.
 However, T3 (triiodothyronine) is a modified version of T4.

 Thus, if the pituitary gland spots very little T4, it will produce more TSH, telling the thyroid gland to make more T4.
-Once the T4 values reach suitable levels, the pituitary gland identifies that and stops TSH production.
+Once the T4 values reach appropriate levels, the pituitary gland identifies that and stops TSH production.

 In people who have subclinical hyperthyroidism, their thyroid produces normal values of T3 and T4.
 However, they have a lesser amount of TSH than normal.
 This imbalance in hormone levels leads to the condition.